Guide to USDA Loans

 USDA home loans are made possible by the U.S. Department of Agriculture.
 USDA loans are for home buyers in eligible rural areas of the country and are intended to help promote homeownership in those areas.
 That’s why this type of loan is also known as the USDA Rural Development Loan (RD Loan).
 But don’t get the wrong idea about USDA loans, you don’t need to buy a farm or live in a rural area.
 Many USDA properties are in suburbs just outside of densely populated cities.

 How Do USDA Loans Work?

 USDA eligibility involves certain locations and income levels, so applying for this loan means the applicant, household and the property will need to meet certain requirements.
-USDA loans are issued by a participating mortgage lender and are guaranteed by USDA, similar to VA loans and FHA loans, so you can obtain a lower interest loan without a down payment.
+USDA loans are issued by a participating mortgage lender and are guaranteed by USDA, so you can obtain a lower interest loan without a down payment.

 In general, USDA home loans are for those low to middle income earners whose income is no more than 115% of the area’s median income, based on the household size, and location.

 For those who may not be able to afford a traditional mortgage, USDA loans are often a great way to afford the home you want.

 - Get preapproved for a mortgage by contacting a lender.